davebshow/aiogoblin/wire_protocol.md

 * PING commands are valid at any time, after a READY command.
 * Any received command except DISCONNECT acts as a heartbeat.
 Peers SHOULD NOT send HEARTBEAT commands while also sending other commands.
-* The worker MUST send PING (or other non-DISCONNECT) commands at an agreed upon interval.
+* The worker MUST send PING commands at an agreed upon interval.
 A worker MUST consider the router "disconnected" if no PONG (or other non-DISCONNECT) arrives within some multiple of that interval (usually 3-5).
 * The router MUST send PONG (or other non-DISCONNECT) as a response to a worker PING.
 A router MUST consider the worker "disconnected" if no PING (or other non-DISCONNECT) arrives within some multiple of agreed upon PING interval.
 * If the worker detects that the broker has disconnected, it SHOULD restart a new conversation.
 * If the broker detects that the worked has disconnected, it SHOULD stop sending it messages of any type.